enkidevs/curriculum/javascript/core/recipes-ii/performing-a-function-at-timed-intervals.md

 window.setInterval(myFunction, 1000);

 ```
-The first argument of `setInterval` is a function we want to run periodically, the second argument is the time in milliseconds.
+The first argument of `setInterval` is a function we want to run periodically, and the second argument is the time in milliseconds.

 To clear the interval: